Reading around the subject (notes in the margin)

-Señor Augustus Jerez Santamaría was one these gentlemen.
+Señor Augustus Jerez Santamaría was one of those gentlemen who visited the Sierra Almagrera.
 He travelled from Almería to the Sierra Almagrera and visited the mine Venus Amante and then toured the pumping station at el Arteal.
 Sr. Santamaría’s Journey is a translation of his impressions of his trip.

 Córcholis Takes to the Tracks